gryvity/MIAFPE/README.md

 - Is a converter from MIAPPE to Linked Data with the high flexibility in choice of Vocabulary needed?
 - How to ensure FAIR data or at least how to increase FAIRness?
 - Is the given Format of use for the differen [FAIRagro](https://fairagro.net/ueber-uns/unsere-task-areas/) Task Areas
-- How to increase findability of data sets in field (PhD Project - similarity search)?
+- How to increase findability of data sets in field

-## How To?
+## How To...?

-## License